CitySkip unless…

 What Acapulco actually is

-Acapulco is a big, worn resort city wrapped around a horseshoe bay in Guerrero.
-It was Mexico’s glamour capital in the 1950s and 60s, and you can still see the bones of that era: the cliff divers at La Quebrada, the curving Costera boulevard, the mid-century hotels.
+Acapulco is a big, worn resort city wrapped around a horseshoe bay in Guerrero, on Mexico’s Pacific coast about five hours south of Mexico City.
+It was the country’s glamour capital in the 1950s and 60s, the place where Hollywood stars and Mexico City society came to be seen, where Elvis filmed and Sinatra drank.
+You can still read that era in the bones of the town: the cliff divers at La Quebrada, the long curving Costera Miguel Alemán boulevard, the mid-century towers stacked up the hillsides above Playa Condesa.
 But the shine is long gone.
-Parts of the bay are polluted, Hurricane Otis tore through in October 2023 and the recovery is uneven, and the security picture is genuinely rough.
+Parts of the bay water are polluted, Hurricane Otis flattened a huge share of the hotel stock in October 2023 and the recovery is patchy street to street, and the security situation is genuinely rough.
 Guerrero is one of the states the outside world worries about, and that worry is not invented.

-Skip it unless you have a specific reason.
-The two reasons that hold up are the La Quebrada divers, which are a real spectacle worth seeing once, and pure nostalgia if this was your family’s beach when you were a kid.
-If you just want a Pacific beach and warm water, you have far better options in the same country with none of the baggage.
-This is a “one day, one purpose” stop, not a week.
+The honest verdict is the one in the frontmatter: skip it unless you have a specific reason.
+The two reasons that hold up are the La Quebrada divers, a real spectacle worth seeing once, and pure nostalgia if this was your family’s beach as a kid.
+If all you want is warm Pacific water and a good beach with none of the baggage, Zihuatanejo up the coast does it far better, and Ixtapa next door offers the polished resort version.
+Treat Acapulco as a one-day, one-purpose stop, not a week.

 Getting oriented